 Is taking amazing photographs easy?
 I wouldn't know but must be a walk in the park compared to writing your own “about” section.
 I could write that I recall playing with my parents’ camera at the age of seven (and breaking it!) and that this is when I instantly fell in love with photography and have been doing it ever since.
 That would not be true though, except the part about breaking the camera.
 I do have vague memories from my student years, however, of being fascinated by photography and digital cameras in particular.
 The idea of shooting and seeing the results instantly and at no cost was really something.
-Although I did have cameras, I got serious about photography in 2008 when I got my first DSLR.
+Although I did own cameras before, I got serious about photography in 2008 when I got my first DSLR.
 After moving to the UK, I bought one for my second salary.
 I was deeply convinced that this piece of black plastic with white Canon logo was the only thing I was missing to achieve artistic greatness.
-Little did I know… Since then though, I can honestly say that photography took me to places (literally and otherwise), that I would have missed completely or would have had no appreciation of before.
+Little did I know… Since then however, I can honestly say that photography took me to places (literally and otherwise), that I would have missed completely or would have had no appreciation of before.

 The idea for it came about in 2011.
 I wanted to have my own place online to store and show my best work.
 I didn’t want to commit to a single web service that is popular one day and dies soon after.
 I suppose, I was looking for independence.
 Soon after, I came up with the name and lenspired.com was born.
 I still use 500px and Flickr but want lenspried.com to be the main one.
 Major redesign in December 2017 is part of my strategic plan, part of my vision, a milestone, a mission, a goal (can’t think of any more corporate buzzwords) for lenspired.